munificent/craftinginterpreters/book/statements-and-state.md

 <aside name="basic">

 Maybe a little better than that.
-Unlike some old BASICs, Lox can handle variable names longer than two characters
+Unlike some old BASICs, Lox can handle variable names longer than two characters.

 </aside>